void-linux/void-docs/src/config/media/sndio.md

 ### mpv

-Mpv comes with sndio support, but to avoid it from using alsa over sndio if the device is available set the `--ao=sndio` command line option or add the option to mpv's configuration file.
+Mpv comes with sndio support, but to avoid it from using ALSA over sndio if the device is available set the `--ao=sndio` command line option or add the option to mpv's configuration file.